ahmedhasandrlnd/navigation/README.md

 * Graphics: Intel HD Graphics 5000 1536MB

 ### Environment setup
-For detailed Python environment setup (PyTorch, the ML-Agents toolkit, and a few more Python packages) please follow these steps: [link](https://github.com/udacity/deep-reinforcement-learning#dependencies)
+For detailed Python environment setup (PyTorch, Unity Environment, and a few more Python packages) please follow these steps: [link](https://github.com/udacity/deep-reinforcement-learning#dependencies)

 ### Structure
 All project files are structed as follows: